 Barbora Bartunkova

-Bartunkova holds an M.A. with Distinction in the History of Art from University College London (UCL), where she also received her B.A. in French with Film Studies.
+Bartunkova holds an M.A. with Distinction in the History of Art from University College London (UCL), where she also earned her B.A. in French with Film Studies.
 Her M.A.
 Dissertation, “Karel Kachyňa’s The Ear and Cultures of Surveillance in Communist Czechoslovakia,” was awarded the Oxford Art Journal Prize.

 SELECTED PUBLICATIONS: